stats-of-osiris/DestinyAPI/reportcontext/report_card.md

 | Close Calls            	| 1    	| 4    	| 2    	|

-1) **Sweaty K/D** is K/D on matches where the enemy team wins at least 3 rounds.

-2) **Percent contribution** is a metric for determining how much you helped or hindered your team.

-- +100 for kills
-- -100 for deaths
-- +33 for assists
-- +25 for rezzes
-- +12 for being rezzed

-Scores are tabulated across all games for individuals and the team.
-And then a player's contribution is shown as percent of the team's total score.

-3) **Last Guardian Actions** are:

-- *'Never Say Die'* = Kill an enemy as the last guardian standing.
-- *'From the Brink'* = Revive a teammate as the last guardian standing.

 | Kill Method Breakdown        	| JohnOfMars      	| DirtyAquaticApe      	| igordennis      	|
 |----------------------------	|----------------	|----------------	|----------------	|